fvanwijk/msw-http-dynamic-middleware/README.md

 ```

 Endpoints that don't have a handler assigned (yet), for example when the server starts, return a default response, which is currently an empty body with status 200.

+Endpoints that do not exist because there are no scenarios defined for this endpoint, do return the default response from `@mswjs/http-middelware`, which is `{ "error": "Mock not found" }`.